-Cycling the Pyrenees: 5 climbs we think you should ride
+Cycling the Pyrenees: 5 climbs I think you should ride

 Post last updated:

-After completing our article about the famous cycling climbs of the Pyrenees we wanted to showcase 5 not so famous climbs.
-When we first visited the Pyrenees in 2013 we had 2 or 3 must-ride climbs, but apart from that left the rest to chance.
-Since our first visit, we have discovered many more climbs in the region and continue to find some of the hidden gems.
-You can see our list of 40 cycling routes across the length of the Pyrenees for some more ideas on what is on offer.
+After completing my article about the famous cycling climbs of the Pyrenees I wanted to showcase 5 not so famous climbs.
+When I first visited the Pyrenees in 2013 I had 2 or 3 must-ride climbs, but apart from that left the rest to chance.
+Since our first visit, I have discovered many more climbs in the region and continue to find some of the hidden gems.
+You can see the Seek Travel Ride cycling routes in the Pyrenees for some more ideas on what is on offer.

 Luz Ardiden

-The road to the ski station of Luz Ardiden features 25 hairpin bends as it winds its way up from the valley floor.
+The road to the ski station of Luz Ardiden features 30 hairpin bends as it winds its way up from the valley floor.
 Once you reach the summit you get an amazing view of the last 4km of the road which twists and turns across the mountainside.
-When we first saw a picture of it before our first trip we immediately knew we wanted to ride it and we were not disappointed when we did.
+When I first saw a picture of it before my first trip I immediately knew we wanted to ride it and we were not disappointed when we did.

 This HC climb is 13km in length at an average gradient of 7.6% and reaches an altitude of 1 715m at the top.
 It has been used by the Tour de France on 8 occasions, the first being in 1985.
 It has also featured in the Vuelta a España given its proximity to the Spanish border.
 The road is nice and quiet generally as it is a dead end at the top.
 There is a tap for water but no other facilities are open at the ski station.
 It is a good climb to pair with the neighbouring Col du Tourmalet which you can see in the distance from Luz Ardiden.